University-of-Manitoba-Computer-Science/RealTimeNetworking/LOGBOOK.md

 # Fri Feb 9 18:34:59 CST 2024

 Finally finished build system (makefile and docker) and configured the rest of my vscode to work with the new build system

+# Wed Feb 28 17:00:00 CST 2024

+Had issues with CAN bus click and spent a week debugging it.
+Got stomach flu and took week off.
+Contacted Professor Zapp and we decided to shift to focus on wi-fi click and get it working because power issues were interfering with CAN board progress (was not able to flash the board anymore)

+# Mon Mar 4 13:54:21 CST 2024

+Spent a couple days working on the wifi8 click, tried finding documentation but most is either for the ATWINC3400-MR210CA module itself or the Mikroe SDK.
+Ended up learning from the SDK code

+# Fri Mar 10 10:45:39 CST 2024

+Got some of the wifi click working, am having some other SPI issues now though.
+Was informed by group that we are allowed to use the SDK itself since it's almost 5k lines of code and has VERY little documentation, so I began modifying the SDK to get it to work with our project (remove the rest of the SDK and kept the wifi click code).
+I am working on getting proper and reliable SPI communication with the wifi click, my success criteria is to be able to pull the firmware versions from the chip and then I can start using the lib to create the network and broadcast the data.
+I had to change all of the SPI code, and remove some references to other parts of the SDK.